keithbsmiley-other/emilysite/_posts/2021-4-21-detoxing-debunked.md

 First thing to note.

 > Before detoxing became a fad it was a medical procedure.
-It was meant to rid the body of dangerous, life-threatening levels of alcohol, drugs or poisons.[^17]
+It was meant to rid the body of dangerous, life-threatening levels of alcohol, drugs, or poisons.[^17]

 According to Harvard Medical School, “Patients undergoing medical detoxification are usually treated in hospitals or clinics.
 The treatment generally involved the use of drugs and other therapies in a combination that depends on the type and severity of the toxicity.”[^18]

 Emeritus professor of complementary medicine at Exeter University, Edzard Ernst, said, there are two types of detox.
 One is the medical procedure mentioned above.
 “The other is the word being hijacked by entrepreneurs, quacks, and charlatans to sell a bogus treatment that allegedly detoxifies your body of toxins you’re supposed to have accumulated.”[^19]

-So, there’s that.
+So there's that.

 Many cleanses that consist of nothing but juices, spices, maple syrup (I’m looking at you Master Cleanse), are actually very, very dangerous.
-Studies have shown low-calorie diets and fasts actually screw with your body’s basal metabolic rate.
+Studies have shown low-calorie diets and fasts actually screw with your body’s basal metabolic rate (BMR).
 It can’t keep up with you because it’s too busy struggling to survive on a very limited amount of available energy.[^20] Not to mention cleanses like this seriously lack the necessary nutrients your body needs to survive.

 Laxative cleanses actually deplete the very necessary, and natural, flora (microorganisms) in your body that your digestive tract counts on to break down food.[^21] If you do cleanses such as these repeatedly, you actually risk disrupting your body’s acid-base balance, which could result in too much acid in your blood.
 This can lead to a coma, and/or death.[^22]